Building & Facility Maintenance Checklist (Commercial Building Template Included)

 The importance of asset history for future emergency breakdowns and safety systems will help save time and identify trends.
 When you review and assess your asset history, you gain helpful insight into common asset patterns.
 In doing this activity can save you both time and money.
 With the review of your assets, you will see what parts of your maintenance process are redundant and what parts could be linked to trends that involve breakdowns.

-A typical Facility Management Checklist
+A typical Facility & Building Maintenance Checklist

 The role & responsibilities facility managers